trisulnsm/apps/analyzers/passive-dns/README.md

 =======

 ````
+0.0.8       Aug 01 2018         Lookup domain to IP history , IP to domain history
 0.0.7       Jul 08 2018         Upgraded to the new tris_levelDB library helper
 0.0.3       Jan 08 2018         Now uses `resource_monitor` instead of `fts_monitor` to build the
                                 DNS database.
 Must faster.

 0.0.1       Oct 10 2017         Initial release
 ````